quotient-im/Quaternion/BUILDING.md

     and Visual C++ 2015 (Windows) are the oldest officially supported
   - any build system that works with CMake should be fine: GNU Make, ninja (any platform), NMake, jom (Windows) are known to work.
-- optionally, libQMatrixClient 0.5 development files (from your package management system), or prebuilt libQMatrixClient (see "Getting the source code" above).
+- optionally, libQuotient 0.5 development files (from your package management system), or prebuilt libQuotient (see "Getting the source code" above).
 - optionaly, [QtKeychain](https://github.com/frankosterfeld/qtkeychain)
   to store access tokens in libsecret keyring or similar providers.